 In the CNS (Central Nervous System) histamine is broken down by HMT (Histamine Methyltransferase) enzyme.
 This means that impaired methylation can contribute to high histamine levels.
 In some cases, methylated B vitamins and supplements such as DMG and TMG can help reduce histamine levels.

 In the digestive tract, histamine is broken down by DAO (Diamine Oxidase) enzyme, which tends to be low in those with allergies or auto-immune conditions.
 A number of studies have shown that DAO is dramatically increased by the consumption of oleic acid found in olive oil.

-Interestingly during pregnancy DAO production can go up by 500 to 1000 times, in order to create a metabolic barrier to prevent the exposure of excessive histamine to the foetus.
+Interestingly during pregnancy DAO production in the placenta can go up by 500 to 1000 times, in order to create a metabolic barrier to prevent the exposure of excessive histamine to the foetus.
 If during pregnancy, migraines and allergies seem to disappear or diminish, then consider low DAO as a contributing factor to the high histamine levels both in the mother and the baby.
-In cases where DAO levels remain low during pregnancy complications such as premature birth or gestational diabetes can occur.
+In cases where DAO levels remain low during pregnancy complications such as premature birth, hyperemesis gravidarum, characterised by severe nausea and vomiting or gestational diabetes can occur.
 DAO tends to occur mainly in the lining of the intestine, as well as placenta kidneys and the thymus gland.

 HMT is more prolific and occurs in the stomach, lung, spleen, kidney, thymus and particularly the brain.